Best Bets in arts and entertainment this week

 Bhroin will be leading student string ensembles in a concert featuring the music of Belá Bartók, Edvard Grieg, Arcangelo Corelli, George Walker and Wolfgang Amadeus Mozart.

 Bhroin is one of Ireland's leading young conductors.
-She is also assistant conductor of Winston-Salem Symphony and director of the symphony's youth orchestras prorgram.
+She is also assistant conductor of Winston-Salem Symphony and director of the symphony's youth orchestras program.

 “I feel like I’ve won the musical lottery commencing my position with UNCSA School of Music,” Ní Bhroin said.
 “UNCSA is such a special place with world-class faculty who are a real family.
 I feel incredibly lucky to be part of this community and I’m really looking forward to combining my education and conducting background into one.”